 Sustainable business and lifestyle design are ideas many of us don’t even consider until weve reached our breaking point.

 Taking care of yourself, scheduling in interludes of rest, and making sure you are preserving your sanity will make your life and your work much more enjoyable.
-Achieving this balance can help you sustain your business and your body for the long-term.
+Achieving this balance can help you sustain your business and your body for the long term.

-Here are a few tips for sustainable lifestyle design that Ive found to be personally helpful:
+Here are a few tips for sustainable lifestyle design that I’ve found to be personally helpful:

-1. Occasionally get away from your work.
+1. Occasionally get away from your work

 Over-scheduling yourself when it comes to shoots will wear you out quickly.
 Likewise, sitting at your computer retouching photos until your back breaks can do just as much harm in the long run.
-Instead, schedule to times to take breaks, be it a few minutes or even a few days.
-Not only will it help you more objectively view your work, but inspiration in the form of new marketing ideas or creative ventures may strike you while youre engaged in other activities.
+Instead, schedule times to take breaks, be it a few minutes or even a few days.
+Not only will it help you more objectively view your work, but inspiration in the form of new marketing ideas or creative ventures may strike you while you’re engaged in other activities.

 In my case, the best ideas and solutions come to me when I step away from my workstation and decide to take a leisurely walk in the park.
 It never fails.
-Before I know it, Im frantically clawing through my purse for pen and paper so that I can scribble the latest idea down.
-Studies have shown that the brain generates alpha waves, otherwise known as those lovely problem-solving waves, when youre not directly focused on a problem or task, and so it logically follows that inspiration often strikes when you are not engaged in direct work activity.
+Before I know it, I’m frantically clawing through my purse for pen and paper so that I can scribble the latest idea down.
+Studies have shown that the brain generates alpha waves, otherwise known as those lovely problem-solving waves when you’re not directly focused on a problem or task, and so it logically follows that inspiration often strikes when you are not engaged in direct work activity.

 2. Just shoot for the heck of it

-You don’t always have to have a photo shoot lined up for you to pick up your camera.
+You don’t always have to have a photoshoot lined up for you to pick up your camera.
 Go out and shoot for fun.
-Isnt that why you picked up the camera in the first place?
+Isn’t that why you picked up the camera in the first place?
 Explore.
 Experiment.
 Learn something new.
 It may give you new ideas for the future, and will inevitably renew your love for the craft.

-3. Take care of your physical and mental health.
+3. Take care of your physical and mental health

 There was a time when I was so focused on work that my health went downhill quickly.
-The stress of over-committing to too many clients eventually led to a breaking point; I began to suffer from actual panic attacks that soon sent me to the doctors office.
+The stress of overcommitting to too many clients eventually led to a breaking point; I began to suffer from actual panic attacks that soon sent me to the doctor’s office.
 As a result, being creative became the last thing on my mind as I became consumed with my ill health.
 Projects were put on hold, communication with clients suffered, and the work that I did manage to complete was not up to my usual standards.

 Managing your unique lifestyle design will vary according to your personality, as well as the type of photography that you do.
-Its important to work with the cards that you have been dealt.
-For example, its a simple fact that destination wedding photographers will spend more of their time on the road, while family portrait photographers may see more clients in an average workweek.
+It’s important to work with the cards that you have been dealt.
+For example, it’s a simple fact that destination wedding photographers will spend more of their time on the road.
+Family portrait photographers may see more clients in an average workweek.

-Whatever your schedule and wherever your work takes you, its vital that you set aside some time to relax and take care of yourself.
+Whatever your schedule and wherever your work takes you, it’s vital that you set aside some time to relax and take care of yourself.
 In the end, it makes your business, and therefore your lifestyle, more sustainable for the long run.